allisterb/Alpheus/README.md

 * Augeas reads local file-system files only.
 Alpheus abstracts the I/O operations required for reading files into an interface and can read files from any class that implements the interface.
 For instance the DevAudit project implements I/O environments for SSH, GitHub, Docker containers et.al and uses Alpheus to directly parse and query configuration files from remote environments.

-* Alpheus understands the semantics of configuration file in addition to the syntax.
+* Alpheus understands the semantics of configuration files in addition to the syntax.
 For instance Alpheus can recognize MySQL `include` and `includedir` directives and inserts the parsed included files into the XML representation.
 E.g. from the follwing MySQL configuration:
 ````
 [mysqlhotcopy]
 interactive-timeout